 Zeus and the Moirai

-There is still a debate of the extent of the control the Fates have over the rest of the Greek gods.
-However, while almighty Zeus had to comply with fate’s design, there is no where that states that he couldn’t influence it.
+There is still a debate about the extent of the control the Fates have over the rest of the Greek gods.
+However, while almighty Zeus had to comply with fate’s design, there is nowhere that states that he couldn’t influence it.
 When all was said and done, the guy was the king of all the gods.

 Every single god obeyed.
 The only one tempted to defy the Fates was Zeus.

 In the Iliad, fate gets complicated.
 Zeus has tons more control over the life and death of mortals, and much of the time he has the final say.
 During the duel between Achilles and Memnon, Zeus had to weigh a scale to determine which of the two would die.
 The only thing that allowed Achilles to live was Zeus’ promise to his mother, Thetis, that he would do what he could to keep him alive.
 It was also one of the biggest reasons why the deity was not supposed to pick a side.